lukeperrin10/svensk_designpriset/frontend/README.md

 # Designpriset Frontend

-The frontend application is built with React
+The frontend application is built with React, new.

 ## Installation